devoyster/FasterTests/README.md

 ## Handling conflicting tests

-Some tests cannot be run in parallel due to conflicts - common example is DB tests.
+Some tests are failing when executed in parallel due to conflicts - common example is DB tests.
 FasterTests provides two workarounds to solve this problem:

 ### Group tests which can't run in parallel